guilhermemg/app-flickrperson/README.md

 This application has some files:

 *Normal files*
-*  createTasks.py: creates the application in PyBossa, and fills it with some tasks.
+*  createTasks.py: creates the application in the PyBossa, and fills it with some tasks.
 *  template.html: the view for every task.
 It deals with the data of the answers.
 *  tutorial.html: a simple tutorial for the volunteers.
 *  long_description.html: a long description of your app.

 *New files*
-*  static/fb-templates: templates used in Facebook interface.
+*  static/fb-templates: templates used in the Facebook interface.
 *  static/fb-templates/css: fonts used.
 *  static/fb-templates/js: javascript files used.
-*  static/fb-templates/img: images used in templates.
+*  static/fb-templates/img: images used in the templates.
 *  static/fb-templates/index.html: base template for the Facebook application.
 It loads the developer defined html files: long_description, template and tutorial.
 *  static/fb-templates/long_description.html: long description template of your Facebook app.
 *  static/fb-templates/template.html: task viewer template of your Facebook app.